axibase/atsd-use-cases/python-budget/README.md

 The [Federal Reserve Economic Research Division](https://fred.stlouisfed.org/) of the St. Louis Federal Reserve publishes open-source data on a range of topics from macroeconomic trends like Gross Domestic Product to microeconomic phenomena such as unemployment and producer / consumer price indices.

 While native FRED visualization tools have a number of built-in manipulation and export features, meaningful data munging and preparation requires a third-party resource.
 With the ATSD Client for Python and pandas library, data may be queried using SQL and visualized for external use or analysis.
-This article will focus on the [net lending / borrowing](https://fred.stlouisfed.org/series/AD01RC1Q027SBEA) of the United States Government for the past several decades and explore the way these three tools may intersect to facilitate the data processing, storage, and exploration functionalities for true Big Data projects.
+This article will focus on the [net lending / borrowing](https://fred.stlouisfed.org/series/AD01RC1Q027SBEA) of the United States Government for the past several decades and explore the way these three tools intersect to facilitate data processing, storage, and exploration functionalities for true Big Data projects.

-### Setup
+## Setup

 Confirm these programs are present on the local machine:

-* Python: `apt-get install python2.7` (alternatively, `python3` may be used);
+* Python: `apt-get install python3` (alternatively, `python2.7` may be used);
 * ATSD Client: `pip install atsd_client`.

 > ATSD Client will import the `pandas` library upon installation.

 For detailed installation instructions, this [guide](https://github.com/axibase/atsd-api-python/blob/master/README.md) offers troubleshooting, launch examples, and a step-by-step walkthrough.

-## Querying Federal Reserve Data with Inline SQL
+### Querying Federal Reserve Data with Inline SQL

 After [setup](https://github.com/axibase/atsd-api-python#sql-queries), SQL queries may be performed from the Python command line.
 The FRED data is quarterly, use this query to track federal budget data from the final quarter for each recorded year: